VictorieeMan/tech.victoriee.com/blog-site/docs/blog/posts/3_mve-browser-plugin.md

 }
 ```

-If you wonder what the `json` file format is, it's a normal text file with a special syntax such that a compuer can easily read it.
-It's the `json` syntax you see in the coe above.
+If you wonder what the `json` file format is, it's a normal text file with a special syntax such that a computer can easily read it.
+It's the `json` syntax you see in the code above.
 Let's go through what's being said here.
 (If you are not interested, just skip to the next step after pasting this we are done here.)

 - `manifest_version`: This is the version of the manifest file format.
 It's currently at version 3, and it's the latest version.
 It's important that you set this to 3, otherwise your plugin won't work.
 - `name`: This is the name of your plugin.
 It can be anything you like.